-Please note that the implementation of MiFID II is planned for the end of this year.
+Please note that the implementation of MiFID II is planned for 2021.

 iv.
 Custody of investor funds or securities

 Under the Funds Act, the management company and depositary entity must establish adequate mechanisms and procedures to guarantee that the disposal of assets of the fund is not made without its consent and authorisation.